 Parts of the Main Body

-The overall structure of each type of IM document is detailed separately in Section 8 of IMC 0040 while the formatting is detailed in IMC 0040 Appendix A. Most of the formatting is the same across all IM documents; as a result, this appendix will consolidate the guidelines into template documents (Exhibits 1, 2, and 3) which include most formatting scenarios.
+The overall structure of each type of IM document is detailed separately in Section 8 of IMC 0040 while the word-process formatting is detailed in IMC 0040 Appendix A. Most of the formatting is the same across all types of IM documents; as a result, this appendix will consolidate the guidelines into only three MS Word template documents (Exhibits 1, Formatting for Generic IM Documents; 2, Formatting for Baseline Inspection Procedures; and 3, Formatting for Qualification Journals) which include most formatting scenarios.
 When creating a new document, the templates in IMC 0040 (retrieved from ADAMS) should be used since they already incorporate Styles.
+Significance Determination documents (IMC 0308/0609 series) have distinct formatting which will not be covered in this appendix; see the NRR IM Coordinator for guidance and templates.

-The following entries define which Style type:
+See Attachment 3 in this appendix for specific format settings.
+The following entries define which Style type to use by section:

-Program Applicability {Applicability}
+Program Applicability uses Style {Applicability}

-Cornerstone and Bases entries use {Cornerstone / Bases}
+Cornerstone and Bases entries use {Cornerstone / Bases}.
+If both are present in a document, the spacing may need to be adjusted manually to have 11 points between.

-SAMPLE REQUIREMENTS (for baseline procedures) use {Heading } in order to have it appear in the navigation pane.
+SAMPLE REQUIREMENTS (for baseline procedures) use {Heading 2 or 3} in order to have it appear in the navigation pane.
+Alternatively, use direct formatting to change the paragraph outline level from Body Text to the appropriate level.

 Sample Table (baseline procedures): follow the guidelines in Section 05.08.b of this appendix.